legendarycode3/nft-smart-contract/README.md

 * **Correct Deployment Configuration**: The deployment scripts assume that the required SVG files exist at the expected paths and contain valid SVG content.
 * **Trusted Deployment Environment**: Deployment scripts use Foundry broadcasting and therefore assume that the configured deployer  account and private-key environment are correctly secured.
 * **No Financial Logic**: The contracts do not implement payments,  royalties, staking, or financial mechanisms.
 Consequently, economic security considerations associated
-* **Testing Does Not Guarantee Complete Security**: The included unit and integration tests
+* **Testing Does Not Guarantee Complete Security**: The included unit and integration tests validate important contract behaviors but cannot